Apartment, Holiday Rentals & Accommodations in Crete

 , Faistos and several Byzantium churches.
 Driving along Crete’s windy roads with snowcapped mountains in the distance and acres of olive trees stretching out in front of you is one of life’s simple pleasures.
 There are many beautiful things to see and do on Crete including several scenic towns, mountain plateaus and quaint villages.
 There is a wide range of accommodation on Crete and the island is used to accommodating tourists.
 There are plenty of hotels and hostels in Heraklion

-and there are also plenty of apartments and guests rooms for rent.
-Outside of the main towns there are also beautiful apartments and villas for rent in villages and in the countryside.
+and there are also plenty of apartments, villas and guests rooms for rent.
+Outside of the main towns there are also beautiful self catering apartments and villas for rent in villages and in the countryside.
 Experience Crete and immerse yourself in fine food and the local culture.

 Crete has the highest ratio of firearms per person than any other area in Europe!